Dear SaaStr: Is It a Bad Idea for Founders To Invest Their Own Money Into a Funding Round?

 No — but it depends on how much, and how much that is of their net worth.

-As David S. Rose points out, one way or another, every founder is going to invest some of her or his own money, at least a tiny bit, to get a startup off the ground.
+One way or another, every founder is going to invest some of their own money, at least a tiny bit, to get a startup off the ground.
 As well as a ton of soft costs and lost income.

 It may be OK.
 I’ve done it before — I signed a $750,000 full-recourse promissory note in my first start-up, which far exceeded my savings at the time.

-Some “skin in the game” is important.
+Some “skin in the game” one way or another is important.
 It aligns interests.